Blendify/blender-manual/trunk/blender_docs/manual/rigging/constraints/transform/limit_rotation.rst

    you have to rotate one way or the other its owner, for this to take effect...

 Convert
-   This constraint allows you to chose in which space evaluate its owner's transform properties.
+   This constraint allows you to choose in which space evaluate its owner's transform properties.

 .. vimeo:: 171115852